Art-of-WiFi/UniFi-API-client/README.md

 The package can be installed manually or by using composer/[packagist](https://packagist.org/packages/art-of-wifi/unifi-api-client) for easy inclusion in your projects.
-See the [Installation](#Installation) instructions below for more details.
+See the [installation instructions](#Installation) below for more details.

 ## Supported Versions